moon-up/moon-sdk-kotlin/docs/TronApi.md

 <a id="signTronTransaction"></a>
 # **signTronTransaction**
-> AccountControllerResponse signTronTransaction(authorization, accountName, tronTransactionInput)
+> TronAPIResponse signTronTransaction(authorization, accountName, tronTransactionInput)